 - Fortunately, treatment for USMI is often very successful.

 - USMI can affect any dog, but it’s especially common in large breed, older, neutered, female dogs.

-- Book an appointment with your vet if your dog is leaking urine.
+- Contact your vet if your dog is leaking urine.

 What is USMI?

 The urethra is the tube that carries urine out of the body when your dog pees, the rest of the time it stays closed and stops urine from escaping.
 USMI (Urethral Sphincter Mechanism Incompetence) is when the muscles inside your dog’s urethra become weak and unable to stop urine escaping (see diagram below).
 It’s often difficult to pinpoint the cause of USMI but there are several factors that can make it more likely, including:

 - Being a large breed dog (over 20kg)